Body discovered inside suitcase in Indianapolis, sparking investigation

 Breaking News Emails

-Police officials found human remains stuffed inside a suitcase in southeast Indianapolis on Monday, authorities said.
+Police officials said human remains were found stuffed inside a suitcase in southeast Indianapolis on Monday.

 People walking along Bean Creek, near the 2500 block of Villa Avenue on Monday, made the macabre discovery and called the Indianapolis Metropolitan Police shortly after 1:30 p.m., according to a department statement.